jonathanwiesel/awm/Readme.md

 # Todo

 * Add tests
-* Support real install workflow (not download and open).
+* Support *real* install workflow (not download and open `.alfredworkflow` file).
+* Support *real* upgrade workflows (not download and open `.alfredworkflow` file).
-* Support upgrade workflows.
+* Support upgrade ALL outdated.
 * ~~Support remove workflows.~~
 * Support `bundle` installing.

+Note: one thing to consider when implementing *real* install and update is the previous stripping and migration of hotkeys and keywords.

 # License